appertly/cleopatra/README.md

 # cleopatra
-A command line argument parser better than getopt for Hack/HHVM.
+A command line argument parser better than the builtin getopt for Hack/HHVM.

 It got its name because it parses *CLI* *opt* ions.